aws-samples/twingraph/README.md

 ## Credits

-This open source framework was developed by the Autonomous Computing Team within Amazon Web Services (AWS) Worldwide Specialist Organization (WWSO), led by Vidyasagar Ananthan and Satheesh Maheswaran, with contributions from Cheryl Abundo on Amazon EKS Blueprints and Ross Pivovar on AWS Batch.
+This open source framework was developed by the Autonomous Computing Team within Amazon Web Services (AWS) Worldwide Specialist Organization (WWSO), led by Vidyasagar Ananthan and Satheesh Maheswaran, with contributions from Cheryl Abundo on Amazon EKS Blueprints.
 The authors acknowledge and thank Adam Rasheed for his leadership and support to our team, and to Alex Iankoulski for his detailed guidance and contributions on Docker tools and expertise in reviewing the code.